-The Department of Mines and Petroleum (DMP) assesses environmental proposals for prospecting, mining exploration and development activities in accordance with the Mining Act 1978 for onshore mining activities in Western Australia (WA) and the Offshore Minerals Act 2003 for mining activities within WA State waters.
+The Department of Mines, Industry Regulation and Safety (DMIRS) assesses environmental proposals for prospecting, mining exploration and development activities in accordance with the Mining Act 1978 for onshore mining activities in Western Australia (WA) and the Offshore Minerals Act 2003 for mining activities within WA State waters.

 The Mining Rehabilitation Fund Act 2012 and the Mining Rehabilitation Fund Regulations 2013 provide a legislative framework for declaring abandoned mine sites and enables the Mining Rehabilitation Fund to receive levy contributions made by WA mining operators for the rehabilitation of abandoned mines.

-- The Petroleum and Geothermal Energy Resources (Environment) Regulations 2012 covers environmental approvals relating to petroleum activities located in onshore areas of the State, including islands and internal waters.
+- Petroleum and Geothermal Energy Resources (Environment) Regulations 2012 - covers environmental approvals relating to petroleum activities located in onshore areas of the State, including islands and internal waters;

-- The Petroleum (Submerged Lands) (Environment) Regulations 2012 covers environmental approvals relating to petroleum activities within WA State waters.
+- Petroleum (Submerged Lands) (Environment) Regulations 2012 - covers environmental approvals relating to petroleum activities within WA State waters; and

-- The Petroleum Pipelines (Environment) Regulations 2012 covers environmental approvals relating to onshore petroleum pipelines.
+- Petroleum Pipelines (Environment) Regulations 2012 - covers environmental approvals relating to onshore petroleum pipelines.

-Native vegetation clearing permits are assessed by DMP under delegation from the Department of Environment Regulation in accordance with the provisions of the Environmental Protection Act 1986 and the Environmental Protection (Clearing of Native Vegetation) Regulations 2004.
+Native vegetation clearing permits are assessed by DMIRS under delegation from the Department of Water and Environmental Regulation in accordance with the provisions of the Environmental Protection Act 1986 and the Environmental Protection (Clearing of Native Vegetation) Regulations 2004.
 Permits may be required for mining or petroleum activities.

 State environmental approvals